|The Frankfurt-Tipp rating:|

-Although Benno (Florian David Fitz) loses consciousness with nice regularity, he has not really worried about it so far.
-Rather, he has done what he does best: repress possible problems and simply live into the day.
+Although Benno (Florian David Fitz) loses consciousness with nice regularity, he hasn't really worried about it so far.
+Rather, he's done what he does best: block out any problems and just go about his day.
 But after he falls onto the tracks in a subway station, he is taken to a special clinic and thoroughly examined.
 The result is shocking: Benno has a brain tumor and has only a short time to live.
-In the hospice he is to spend the last precious moments of his existence.
+He is to spend the last precious moments of his life in a hospice.
 Not with Benno!
-The master of life gets together with the lung-sick pianist Andi (Matthias Schweighöfer) to experience something very special once more - nothing less than the hottest day!
-Since they don't have to fear any consequences, the unequal duo first of all scams a whole chunk of money in order to set off on a final adventure.
-But the trip to Africa still has a lot of surprises in store for the two of them…
+The life artist joins forces with the pianist Andi (Matthias Schweighöfer), who has a lung disease, to experience something very special once again - nothing less than the hottest day!
+Since they don't have to fear any consequences, the unequal duo first scams themselves out of a whole chunk of money in order to set off on one last adventure.
+But the trip to Africa has a lot of surprises in store for them.

-However, there are some scenes in which the humor gets a bit too brute and flattened.
-This may well lead to some viewers laughing heartily, but the overall impression, which is very positive in itself, is somewhat diminished.
-The movie really wouldn't have needed these moments to be funny and entertaining.
-The aforementioned scenes should not be betrayed at this point in order not to spoil the certain element of surprise for viewers who can laugh about them.
-However, it can be said that in their own way they almost look like a foreign body in the otherwise pleasantly sensitive production.
+However, there are a few scenes in which the humor is a bit too brute and flat.
+This may well lead to hearty laughter from some viewers, but the overall impression, which is in itself very positive, is somewhat diminished by this.
+Because the movie really didn't need these moments to be funny and entertaining.
+Said scenes shouldn't be revealed at this point, in order not to spoil the certain element of surprise for viewers who can laugh about them.
+But it can be said that in their own way they almost seem like a foreign body in the otherwise with a pleasantly sensitive hand executed production.